Get Mix Feature

 The Get Mix feature uses advanced color matching algorithms to analyze your target color and the available colors in your starting palette.
 It then determines the optimal combination and proportions of these colors to achieve the closest possible match.

 The Get Mix feature is available in Hobby, PRO, and Business plans.
-Hobby users are limited to 10 uses per day, while PRO and Business users have unlimited access.
+Hobby users have a limited number of uses per day, while PRO and Business users have unlimited access.

 Using Get Mix